eanthony76/vizzy/docs/index.rst

 Documentation
 ================

-The main module in this package takes in two inputs: data as a Pandas DataFrame, and a column name as a str.
+The vizzy_sentence module in this package take in two inputs: data as a Pandas DataFrame, and a column name as a str.

 Example::
 ``Data = pd.read_csv(~/data/data.csv)``